Moving Your Student to College: Everything You Need to Know

 Make sure that you sit down with your student and look at local options for food, shopping, and transportation.
 If your student isn’t moving with a car, make sure you look into subway or bus passes for your student.
 In addition, be sure you ask if they will need a bicycle to move with them or not.

 It is bewildering for students who have never lived alone to figure out shopping, buying groceries, and getting places.
-However, you can help them to feel more comfortable if you talk about this information before they are living alone.
+However, you can help them to feel more comfortable if you talk about this information before they live alone.
 Most campuses have a lot of available support for new students related to this process.
 Nevertheless, planning in advance can help your student to feel more comfortable.

 how to move your student for college